 Longtime wrestling fans remember the “Montreal Screwjob” as one of the most controversial moments in the history of professional wrestling.
 During the 1997 Survivor Series, Brett Hart was looking to leave WWE.

-Hart had fight scheduled against Shawn Michaels, and apparently, Hart and Vince McMahon decided that Hart would leave the promotion with a final victory.
+Hart had a fight scheduled against Shawn Michaels, and apparently, Hart and Vince McMahon decided that Hart would leave the promotion with a final victory.
 However, that is not how things went.

 Michaels pinned Hart in his own Sharpshooter submission hold, and McMahon demanded referee Earl Hebner to call for the bell, awarding the victory to Michaels.
 Hebner recently appeared on Busted Open Radio, and discussed the incident.